AVVI94/Breakpoints.Avalonia/README.md

 ### Defining breakpoints and breakpoint providers

-The library searches for breakpoints in the logical tree of your view, looking for the first element with the attached property `Breakpoints.IsBreakpointProvider` set to `True`.
+The library searches for breakpoints in the [visual tree](https://docs.avaloniaui.net/docs/concepts/ui-composition#logical-and-visual-trees) of your view, looking for the first element with the attached property `Breakpoints.IsBreakpointProvider` set to `True`.
 This element must also have the `Breakpoints.Values` property set.
 The `Values` property specifies the provided breakpoints. `Breakpoints.IsBreakpointProvider` can be set in XAML directly or with binding, or you can set it from code-behind.
 The `Breakpoints.Values` property can only be set with binding or from code-behind because the type of the property is a custom breakpoint collection which cannot be instantiated and initialized in XAML.

-The logical tree is searched upwards from the element that requested the breakpoint.
-The breakpoint provider can be any element that inherits from `Layoutable` (basically anything that has width and height properties and will be in the logical tree), e.g., Window, UserControl, Border, Grid, etc.
+The visual tree is searched upwards from the element that requested the breakpoint.
+The breakpoint provider can be any element that inherits from `Layoutable` (basically anything that has width and height properties), e.g., Window, UserControl, Border, Grid, etc.

 #### Set up breakpoints